An Estimator-Robust Design for Augmenting Randomized Controlled Trials with External Real-World Data: An Estimator-robust Design

 \section{An Estimator-robust Design}

 In this section, we investigate the robustness structure of A-TMLE.
-In the simple point-treatment ATE setting, a regular TMLE is known to be double-robust, meaning that the resulting TMLE estimator will be asymptotically unbiased if either the outcome regression model or the propensity score model is correctly specified \cite{vdl_rose_2011}.
+In the simple point-treatment ATE setting, a regular TMLE is known to be double-robust, meaning that the resulting TMLE estimator will be asymptotically unbiased if either the outcome regression model or the propensity score model is correctly specified \citep{vdl_rose_2011}.
 This property is particularly desirable in RCTs, where the treatment mechanism is randomized and hence known.
-We extend this robustness analysis to A-TMLE in the context of data integration.
+Such robustness analysis can be done for our A-TMLE.
 Specifically, we examine the exact remainder term of the target parameter to identify which components of the likelihood must be correctly specified to ensure asymptotic unbiasedness of the A-TMLE estimator.
-A natural question then arises is whether this robustness can be exploited to design a sampling scheme for external patients that preserves the unbiasedness of the A-TMLE estimator.
+A natural question is whether this robustness can be exploited to design a sampling scheme for external patients that preserves the unbiasedness of the A-TMLE estimator.
 We propose a matching-based sampling strategy tailored to achieve this.